chrismochinski/material-ui-crash-course/README.md

 If you haven't looked at the icon options, check this out and prepare to be dazzled: https://mui.com/components/material-icons/

 Yes, all of that is at your fingertips.
-Notice also the radio options on the left (outlined, etc)

-Now that we're there, delete your dopey Hello World! thing and let's start making stuff.
+Now that we're there, delete your Hello World! thing and let's start making stuff.

 ---
 8. ## Throw in CssBaseline at the top of your component fire up a pretty baseline upon which to build.